SQUADRON WELCOMES MAJOR NEW GUN REGULATIONS, INCLUDING ASSAULT WEAPONS PROVISIONS

 "Tonight, Albany finally answered the call of countless New Yorkers by taking action on the Governor's bill to crack down on gun violence.

-"I'm pleased that the bill we passed tonight specifically includes most major provisions from my legislation banning assault weapons.
+"I'm pleased that the bill we passed tonight specifically includes the major provisions from my legislation banning assault weapons.
 We took a big step toward keeping military-style weapons, like the one used in Newtown and Webster, off our streets.
 New York will now have a single-feature model, which defines an assault weapon as having one defining dangerous feature, banning these weapons' sale and transfer, as well as their possession unless stringent registration requirements are met.
 And for the first time the state police will be able to specify which weapons are not legal.

 "In October I urged a special legislative session on gun violence, because we know that the scourge of violence hurts our communities every single day.
 It's a shame that it took a tragedy on the scale of Newtown for the Senate Republicans to allow these vital gun regulations to come to a vote.